Babcock (crater)

 The rim of Babcock has been eroded, notched and modified by subsequent impacts, leaving a somewhat irregular and uneven outer rim.
-The interior has been resurfaced by lava flows, and is relatively flat.
-In place of a central peak, a small crater lies very close to the crater midpoint.
-This crater has been designated Zasyadko.
+The interior has been resurfaced by mare materials, and is relatively flat.
+In place of a central peak, a small crater designated Zasyadko lies very close to the crater midpoint.
 A smaller crater lies on the interior near the northern edge.

+The plains material in and around Babcock has a moderate albedo that is typically darker than the surrounding material.
+It contains higher concentrations of titanium, iron, magnesium, and thorium than is typical for the region.
 The area about Babcock has been subject to past inundations by basaltic lava flows, leaving the surface relatively flat and the remnants of ghost craters visible as curved ridges in the ground.

+This crater is named after American astronomer Harold D. Babcock (1882-1968).
+Its designation was formally adopted by the International Astronomical Union in 1970.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Babcock.